-By submitting this report prior to 31 January 2005, Travis AFB has met this requirement.
+Travis AFB has met this requirement through the submission of this report.
 A hard copy of this report has been placed in the Travis AFB Information Repository at the Vacaville Public Library, and an electronic copy of this report will be accessible through the Travis AFB Environmental Web Site.
 Although this report is not subject to approval and/or revision by EPA and the State of California, Travis AFB will voluntarily consider any suggestions from the regulatory agencies and the public to improve the format and/or content of future reports.